Cutthroat Island (1995) - What Did I Just Watch?

 Swashbuckling Stunts, Action, & Explosions

 You just don't get this type of pirate, outlaw, or renegade action anymore in movies.
 Pirates of the Caribbean started off okay in its first movie, but then it got really absurd with its sword fights on top of the sailposts of sinking ships in the middle of a massive CGI maelstrom.
 Ever since the Avengers made big spectacle action movies, it seems even rarer to see something that is just down-to-earth and fun, when it comes to action.
-Sometimes, you just need some straightforward action that involves pirates commandeering ships, firing cannons, sword-fighting, and treasure-hunting without the help of a computer suddenly throwing in a hurricane or a kraken.
+Sometimes, you just need some straightforward action that involves pirates commandeering ships, firing cannons, sword-fighting, and treasure-hunting without the help of a computer suddenly throwing in a hurricane or a Kraken.

 8-6-2018-8-50-27-PM-1024x576.jpg